flo-schu/lotka_volterra_case_study/README.md

 This means, case-studies can be stacked on top of each other.
 This way, only the changes need to be captured in the new case study and can be transferred into the next project.

-The downside is that pymob versions need to be compatible for this use case.